ericburger/crossbardocs/pages/docs/Getting-started-with-Python.md

+# Getting started with Python

 In this recipe we will use Crossbar.io to generate an application template for a [WAMP](http://wamp.ws/) application written in Python using [AutobahnPython](https://github.com/tavendo/AutobahnPython), an open-source WAMP implementation.
 The generated application includes a JavaScript frontend to run in a browser.

 The frontend and backend components will talk with each other using all four main interactions available in WAMP:

 1. call a remote procedure
 2. register a procedure for remote calling
 3. publish an event to a topic
 4. subscribe to a topic to receive events

 We will run the whole application with Crossbar.io serving as a WAMP router, static Web server and Python/Autobahn application component host.

 > Note: Python application components *can* be run by Crossbar.io, but they can equally run [completely separately](http://autobahn.ws/python/wamp/programming.html).

-# Prerequisites
+## Prerequisites

 [CPython](https://www.python.org/) or [PyPy](http://pypy.org/) and [AutobahnPython](https://github.com/tavendo/AutobahnPython) - but those will have been installed with Crossbar.io already.

-# Create an app
+## Create an app

 To create a new Crossbar.io node and generate a [Python](https://www.python.org/) / [AutobahnPython](https://github.com/tavendo/AutobahnPython) based "Hello world!" example application: